electric-sql/electric/examples/write-patterns/patterns/3-combine-on-read/README.md

 2. persist optimistic state in a shadow table
 3. combine the two on read using a view

-We also show how to use triggers in the local PGlite data model to:

-- automatically manage optimistic state lifecycle
-- present a single table interface for reads and writes

 ## Benefits

 This is a powerful and pragmatic pattern, occupying a compelling point in the design space.
 It's relatively simple to implement.
 Persisting optimistic state makes local writes more resilient.